-Note: If you want to be able to pass arguments with spaces to scripts, then we strongly recommend setting the cmd2 global variable USE_ARG_LIST to True in your application using the set_use_arg_list function.
-This passes all arguments to @options commands as a list of strings instead of a single string.
+Note: If you want to be able to pass arguments with spaces to scripts, then we strongly recommend using one of the decorators, such as with_argument_list. cmd2 will pass your do methods a list of arguments in this case.

-Once this option is set, you can then put arguments in quotes like so:
+When using this decorator, you can then put arguments in quotes like so (NOTE: the do_pyscript method uses this decorator: